Ensembl/amr-portal/frontend/src/content/usage.md

   <img src="/assets/images/content/howto/image-002.png" />
   <figcaption>
     Fig 3.
-A view showing the selection of azithromycin from the antibiotics for which experimental anti-microbial resistance data is available.
+A view showing the selection of azithromycin from the antibiotics for which experimental antimicrobial resistance data is available.
   </figcaption>
 </figure>